 What’s the story behind your grocery bill?

-The Canadian Federation of Agriculture (CFA) has calculated that on February 8, 2017, a Canadian of average income will have earned enough income to pay for their grocery bill for the entire year.
+The Canadian Federation of Agriculture (CFA) has calculated that by Thursday, February 9th, 2023, a Canadian household of average income will have earned enough to pay for their entire year’s grocery bill.

 Each year, CFA examines the proportion of income that Canadians spend on food as a way to explore year-over-year expenditure changes and raise consumers’ understanding of Canada’s food system, from Farm-Gate-to-Plate.

 Canadians spent 11% of their disposable income on food in 2022, which is slightly higher than the 10.7% of disposable income spent on food in 2021.
 Due to this, Food Freedom Day is now one day later, landing on February 9th, 2023.

 Food Freedom Day taking place only a day later than in 2022 will likely come as a surprise to many with the current context of rising food prices and overall inflation.
 While Canada’s food system continues to provide access to affordable food by global standards, inflation, global events and supply chain disruptions have led to sharp rises in price for food and other essential products, cutting into every Canadian’s disposable income.

 For many, the “average Canadian” that the Food Freedom Day metric describes does not portray their experiences and struggles with rising food prices.
 Due to this, CFA has examined this metric through the lens of the different quintiles of income of Canadian households in Canada to show the percentage of disposable income that they spent on food over the year.
 The graph below presents this information.

 Source: Distributions of household economic accounts, income, consumption and saving, by characteristic, quarterly